Oyekent/alx-low_level_programming/0x00-hello_world/README.md

 5. Hello, printf - A C program that prints exactly 'with proper grammar, but the outcome is a piece of art,', followed by a new line.

 6. Size is not grandeur, and territory does not make a nation - A C program that prints the size of various types on the computer it is compiled and run on.

+Advanced Tasks

+7. A script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

+8. A C program that prints exactly 'and that piece of art is useful" - Dora Korpar, 2015-10-19,' followed by a new line, to the standard error.